Analysis: Projecting the Mariners’ 30-man roster ahead of 2020 MLB opening day

 - Anthony Misciewicz, LHP (Must be added to the 40-man roster)

 Notes: Servais said the team will start with 11 relievers, but maybe not the 11 you might have predicted.
 The Mariners are expected to keep veteran right-hander Yoshihisa Hirano on the COVID-19 injured list to start the season.
-Hirano, who tested positive June 25, was recently cleared to participate in workouts.
+Hirano, who tested positive June 25, recently was cleared to participate in workouts.
 From a pitching standpoint, he won’t be ready for another week or two.
 Despite pitching in some intrasquad games, Austin Adams, who is recovering from offseason knee surgery, is expected to start the season on the 10-day injured list.
 The Mariners want to make sure he’s 100% healthy.

 Misciewicz drew praise from Dipoto and Servais this spring.
 A starter in the minors, his versatility and ability to pitch multiple innings earned him a spot with Margevicius and Cortes.
 They will be the relievers to piggyback off starters.
 Seattle is finalizing the signing of veteran right-hander Bryan Shaw, whom the Rockies recently released.
-If he’s able to clear intake testing in time as expected, he’ll be added to the opening day roster and likely bump Guilbeau out.
+If he’s able to clear intake testing in time as expected, he’ll be added to the opening-day roster and likely bump Guilbeau out.
 Guilbeau or Erik Swanson would seem like candidates for the pitching spot on the three-man taxi squad.

 Catchers (2)